jordansissel/semicomplete.com/content/blog/instead-of-npm-install-global.md

 I've had this exact phrase as a guide in Logstash and fpm, and I know that it's helped reduce frictions.
 This phrase is an invitation to a newbie that, before they can even ask a question or report a problem, a bad time is a bug, with that implicit acceptance that bugs are something we endeavour to resolve and improve.
 It matters.

-If you assume this mindset and broadcast an invitation -- that the stumbling of a new user is a sign of something that needs improvement -- you open yourself to a world of opportunities to improve onboarding for new folks as well as reducing day-to-day frustrations that a system causes to even those who are fluent in a given system.
+If you use this mindset and broadcast an invitation -- that the stumbling of a new user is a sign of something that needs improvement -- you open yourself to a world of opportunities to improve onboarding for new folks as well as reducing day-to-day frustrations that a system causes to even those who are fluent in a given system.